Screen Path: WMS > SetUp > Billing SetUp > Warehouse Contract

-You can also add a new row in the Show Contract Details.
+You can also add a new contract line if it doesn't exist

-In this screen, the user create a new Contact line.
+In this screen, the user can create a new Contact line.

 - While Creating a Price Line If you set Start Quantity:0 and Finish Quantity: 99999999, that means each item/LP/Order (whatever you are charging for) will be charged with the same price